Cassieopeiae/Cassieopeiae/README.md

 ## 🌸 About Me

-Hi!
-I'm Carolina, a Physics student from Chile with a strong interest in Astronomy and Planetary Science.
+A Physics student from Chile with a strong interest in Astronomy and Planetary Science.

 I'm especially fascinated by the formation of planetary systems, protoplanetary disks, and exoplanets.
 My goal is to pursue a career in research and contribute to our understanding of how planetary systems form and evolve.

-I enjoy combining physics, programming, scientific computing, and data analysis to explore scientific questions and better understand the Universe.
-I'm always eager to learn new skills and computational tools that help me better understand the Universe.
+I enjoy combining physics, programming, scientific computing, and data analysis to explore scientific questions and deepen our understanding of the Universe.
+I'm always eager to learn new skills and computational tools that help me tackle new scientific challenges.

 ## 🔭 Research Interests